 On the Day:

-Arrive at willowbank about 730 to 800 am for unloading, entry and scrutineering (vehicle/clothing check).
+Arrive at willowbank about 7 am for unloading, entry and scrutineering (vehicle/clothing check).
+Entries should be done on-line using the system on this website, and then it is a quick check of you licence, confirming no and grabbing the dorian (for the timing) and c=signing the CAMS disclaimer.
+Oh, and payment of entry.
 Once entered and checked there will be a couple of exploritory laps (slow pace) to see where the track goes, and prior to competition a drivers briefing (compulsory).
 Don’t be afraid to ask questions, we all had a first meeting once :)

 Starting is from a concrete pad with a traffic light setup : Red = Stop, Green = GO.
 Just have a look to the side vehicles are approaching you from and take off.
 Timing starts electronically as soon as you move and that small orange box that you fitted to the car goes over the loop in the track..
 Just make sure you have first gear and not reverse – it’s embarrassing.